-- 1 Disconnect all external devices from your iMac except the keyboard and mouse.
-If you have an Ethernet cable connected, disconnect it. - 2 Restart your iMac while holding down the D key. - 3 When the Apple Hardware Test chooser screen appears, select the language appropriate for your location. - 4 Press the Return key or click the right arrow button. - 5 When the Apple Hardware Test main screen appears (after about 45 seconds), follow the onscreen instructions. - 6 Apple Hardware Test displays an error code if it detects a problem.
+- 1 Disconnect all external devices from your iMac, except the keyboard and mouse.
+If you have an Ethernet cable connected, disconnect it. - 2 Restart your iMac while holding down the D key. - 3 When the Apple Hardware Test language chooser screen appears, select the language you want to use. - 4 Press the Return key or click the right arrow button. - 5 When the Apple Hardware Test main screen appears (after about 45 seconds), follow the onscreen instructions. - 6 If Apple Hardware Test detects a problem, it displays an error code.
 Make a note of the error code before pursuing support options.
-If Apple Hardware Test doesn't detect a hardware failure, the problem may be with your software.
+If Apple Hardware Test doesn't detect a hardware failure, the problem may be software-related.